 Wed., Jan.
 5: Arrival in San José

 Welcome to Costa Rica!
-Today you arrive in San José where you are met at the airport by a representative from Horizontes, our Costa Rican host company, for a private transfer to the Cariari Hotel.
-We select this hotel for its spacious rooms, friendly service, and its convenient location near the airport.
-Take a break, enjoy the pool and surrounding palms, and spot the first birds of the trip.
+Today you arrive in San José where you are met at the airport by a representative from Horizontes, our Costa Rican host company, for a private transfer to the Hotel Bougainvillea.
+We select this boutique hotel for its spacious rooms, friendly service, and spectacular birdy gardens, just outside the door.
+This is an environmentally-friendly hotel with a commitment to our planet and hospitality.
 Those arriving in time can enjoy a welcome dinner with fellow traveling companions and guide.
 Those that arrive later than dinner have a snack tray on arrival.

+Those who wish are welcome to get out early and walk the gardens, looking for birds and enjoying the great diversity of tropical flowers.
 After breakfast we depart for Cerro de la Muerte (Mountain of Death), part of the Talamanca Mountains.
-These 11,000 foot peaks were named for the early explorers who, traveling on foot or by mule, risked dying of hunger, exposure, or storms.
+These 11,000 foot peaks were named for early explorers who, traveling on foot or by mule, risked dying of hunger, exposure, or storms.

 Fri., Jan.
 7: Rio Savegre Valley | Montane Cloud Forests

-Resplendent Quetzal are found in this valley year-round, and we often spot them near a favorite fruiting tree where several males may congregate in the early morning.
-On trails that wind past rivers and lakes, we look for Collared Trogon, Collared Redstart, Large-footed Finch, Wrenthrush, and Spotted Wood-Quail.
+Resplendent Quetzal are found in this valley year-round, and we often spot them near a favorite fruiting tree where several males may congregate.
+On trails that wind past rivers and lakes, we look for Collared Trogon, Collared and Slate-throated Redstart, Large-footed Finch, and Sooty Robin.

 Montane oak forest dominates the area, including magnificent oaks like Wild Brazilleto, Winter’s Bark Tree, and Cipresillo.
 We take a stab at identifying them and then simply admire the hundreds of species of bromeliads, lichens, mosses, ferns, and the multitude of orchids and colorful flowers.
 Locals raise fruit on the hillsides and farm trout in small ponds.

 We enjoy lunch at a restaurant along our travel route and, upon our late afternoon arrival at the lodge, we enjoy birding from the veranda.
 This is a delight ? particularly for those that fancy close-up views of hummingbirds.
-A number of mid-elevation Caribbean-side specialties can be found here, including Black-crested Coquette, Snowcap, Green Thorntail, and Bronze-tailed Plumeleteer.
+A number of mid-elevation Caribbean-side specialties can be found here.
 Temperatures are cooler at a comfortable 3000 feet.
-At day’s end, we are likely to see both Keel-billed and Yellow-throated Toucan coming in to roost.
+At day’s end, we are likely to see Keel-billed and Yellow-throated Toucans, and Collared Aracari coming in to roost.

 Accommodations at Rancho Naturalista (B,L,D)